 NBC via giphy.com

-Whatever your resolution is for 2015—big or small—I wish you a happy and healthy New Year!
+Whatever your resolution is—big or small—I wish you a happy and healthy New Year!